Keepingshtum/CS146/README.md

    If you just propose an approved issue, you get one count of extra credit.
 The issue is then open to the public, whoever opens a PR to fix that issue (and gets approved) first, gets a count of extra credit.
    If you propose a fix that gets approved in the issue, you will get two counts of extra credit.

+   Look for the "help wanted" label on issues to quickly figure out which issues have been approved and need a fix.

 10. #### Enhancements